yunarta/works-cache-android/README.md

-# works-http-cache-android
+# works-cache-android
-New works-http-cache for Android
+New simple caching library for storing anything into data base or file